mfractor/mfractor.github.io/docs/release-notes/mac/current.md

 !!! quote "A summary of our current release of MFractor for Visual Studio Mac"

+!!! warning "About installation and upgrade to latest version"
+    Currently there's a bug on the Visual Studio for Mac Extension Gallery where MFractor is stuck on an older version.
+We are working with Microsoft on a fix for this issue.
+To get the latest versions of MFractor please check the **[Installation and Setup page](/installation-and-setup#installation-file)** for instructions on manual installation and update.

 ## Releases (v4)

 ### Releases (v4.0)